ibm-cloud-docs/CDN/serve-video-on-demand-with-cdn.md

 HLS works with two types of files: `.m3u8` and `.ts`.
 You can think of the `.m3u8` file as the "playlist."
 At the beginning of the video stream, this file is the first one that is fetched.
 The playlist then informs the video player about the video fragments it should fetch, and it provides other data on how to play the streamed content successfully.
 The `.ts` files are the video "fragments."
 These fragments are fetched and played by the video player according to details given in the "playlist."

-Now, let's check and see the format, bitrate, and other information, for the video and audio streams of our source `.mp4` video.
+Now, let's check and see the format, bit rate, and other information, for the video and audio streams of our source `.mp4` video.

 ```
 $ ffprobe test-video.mp4